juripero/ryft-odbc-api/README.md

 To exit the JAVA CLI type ```exit```.

 ## CSV Export
 Both the c++ and JAVA examples support export of an SQL query to a CSV file.
-The ```export``` command takes two parameters, 1) any valid SQL statement, and 2) the path to the output CSV:
+(The JAVA example also supports export of an SQL query to a JSON file.)
+The ```export``` command takes two parameters, 1) any valid SQL statement, and 2) the path to the output file:
 ```
-[cmd]> export 'select * from Passengers where name like ''-h2(Michele)''' 'd:/Rft/foo.csv'
+[cmd]> export-CSV 'select * from Passengers where name like ''-h2(Michele)''' 'd:/Ryft/foo.csv'
-exported 6 row(s) in 1927 milliseconds
+exported 6 row(s) in 959 milliseconds
 [cmd]>
 ```